 Pushing out new content is one thing, but the hard work really begins after you’ve finished writing.

-Article promotion will play a big part in whether or not people see and interact with your content, so be sure not to overlook this important marketing technique.
+Article promotion will play a big part in whether people see and interact with your content, so be sure not to overlook this important marketing technique.
 Promotion is essential.

 - Speak with other bloggers and get them to share and link to your content

-- Promote your content on social media through regular scheduled posts to boosts engagement
+- Promote your content on social media through regular scheduled posts to boost engagement

 - Send your new article to your mailing list to encourage comments from your subscribers

 - Pay for advertising on Facebook Ads to get new eyeballs on your content.